kadirahq/graphql-utils-js/README.md

 ### Maintaining Context

 Sometimes it's very important to pass some context down to the child nodes in graph.
 There is no built in functionality in GraphQL for that.
 But we can add a context with the return value of the `resolve` function.

-Then in the resolve function of result type's fields we can get the above value and get the context.

 For that we can use `withContext` and `getContext` functions of `graphql-utils.`

+**Read [this blog](#) post to see how this can be done in a real app.**

 #### Setting a context to an object